-Apple made a major hardware transition in 2006 when it switched from PowerPC processors to Intel.
+Apple made a significanthardware transition in 2006 when it switched from PowerPC processors to Intel.
 This is notable because Apple didn't merely swap out CPUs and move on.
-PowerPC and Intel use two different processor designs, or rather, they carry out processing instructions differently.
+PowerPC and Intel use two different processor designs, carrying out processing instructions differently.

-At the time, that meant Mac owners couldn't run software designed for a PowerPC machine natively on an Intel-based PC (aka x86) without real-time translation or rewriting the code to "speak" a different, new Intel-based language.
+At the time, that meant Mac owners couldn't run software designed for a PowerPC machine natively on an Intel-based PC (aka x86) without real-time translation or rewriting the code to "speak" a different Intel-based language.
 Both methods had their advantages and disadvantages.

 Apple currently faces the same issue with its transition away from Intel processors to those based on ARM's CPU architecture.
-Unlike the first transition where Apple redesigned Macs around Intel's chips, Apple will create in-house processors using a base design it licenses from Arm Holdings.
+Unlike the first transition, where Apple redesigned Macs around Intel's chips, Apple now creates in-house processors using a base design it licenses from Arm Holdings.
 The latter company doesn't fabricate chips – it designs the core technology and licenses it out so CPU makers can include unique features.

 Apple uses ARM's designs in all in-house processors installed on the iPhone, iPad, iPod Touch, Apple TV, Apple Watch, and the HomePod.
-These are mostly mobile devices, and ARM hasn't gained a strong foothold in a PC market currently saturated by AMD and Intel.
+Most of those are mobile devices, and ARM hasn't gained a strong foothold in a PC market currently saturated by AMD and Intel.
 Prior to Apple's entrance, ARM-based PCs were notably slower than their AMD and Intel-based counterparts.
 However, Apple's M1 chip is proving to be faster than every Intel-based Mac and many Mac desktops.

 One way to offer apps for two separate CPU designs is to compile an app with multiple executables inside using the Universal binary format.
 For instance, the app could contain executables for 32-bit and 64-bit Intel processors.
 The app's header includes information on the executables, so the parent operating system knows which one to run.